MicrosoftDocs/winrt-api/windows.networking.networkoperators/tetheringoperationstatus.md

 The operation did not complete because of limited network connectivity.

 ### -field AlreadyOn: 9
-The hotspot is already running.
+The hotspot is already on (already running).
+This status is returned only when calling [StartTetheringAsync](./networkoperatortetheringmanager_starttetheringasync_1060696031.md) with a specified per-session configuration.

 ### -field RadioRestriction: 10
-Can't start at 6 GHz due to radio restrictions (2x2 + dual radio).
+Can't start a mobile hotspot on the requested frequency band due to radio restrictions (for example, the 6 GHz band requires 2x2 antennae / dual radio).

 ### -field BandInterference: 11
-Can't start at 6 GHz because a 5 GHz connection interferes.
+Can't start a mobile hotspot on the requested frequency band due to the main connection frequency band interfering (for example, the 6 GHz band can't be configured for the mobile hotspot access point if the main station connection is over the 5 GHz band).

 ## -remarks